Advanced NOMA Assisted Semi-Grant-Free Transmission Schemes for Randomly Distributed Users: Performance Analysis for SGF Schemes with Fixed Transmit Power

-In (\ref{P_BU_rewritten}), the first term calculates the outage probability of the admitted GF user (namely, the $K$-th user whose signal is decoded at the first stage of SIC) when all GF users' effective received powers are larger than $\text{U}_\text{B}$'s decoding threshold $\tau_0$; the second term computes the outage probability of the admitted GF user (the $K$-th user whose signal is decoded at the second stage of SIC) when all the users' effective received powers are lower than $\tau_0$; and the third term considers the cases when there are $k\ (1\leq k\leq K-1)$ users with effective received powers lower than $\tau_0$, the probability of the admitted GF user (either the $k$-th user whose signal is decoded at the second stage of SIC, or the $K$-th user whose signal is decoded at the first stage of SIC) is in outage.
+{where $R_{k}^{\text{fs}}\triangleq\text{log}(1+\frac{\rho_{\text{F}}|h_k|^2}{\rho_{\text{B}}|g|^2+1})$ and $R_{k}^{\text{ss}}\triangleq\text{log}(1+\rho_{\text{F}}|h_k|^2)$ represent the $k$-th ($k\in\{1,\dots,K\}$) GF user's achievable rates when its signal is decoded at the first and second stages of SIC, respectively.
+The superscripts ``fs'' and ``ss'' refer to the first and second stages of SIC, respectively.} In (\ref{P_BU_rewritten}), the first term shows the outage probability of the admitted GF user (namely, the $K$-th user whose signal is decoded at the first stage of SIC) when all GF users' effective received SNRs are larger than $\text{U}_\text{B}$'s decoding threshold $\tau_0$; the second term computes the outage probability of the admitted GF user (the $K$-th user whose signal is decoded at the second stage of SIC) when all the users' effective received SNRs are lower than $\tau_0$; and the third term considers the cases when there are $k\ (1\leq k\leq K-1)$ users with effective received SNRs lower than $\tau_0$, the probability of the admitted GF user (either the $k$-th user whose signal is decoded at the second stage of SIC, or the $K$-th user whose signal is decoded at the first stage of SIC) is in outage.

-Note that, in the case of $|g|^2<\alpha_\text{B}=\frac{\gamma_{\text{B}}}{P_\text{B}}$, the decoding threshold $\tau_0\triangleq\text{max}\left\{0,\alpha_\text{B}^{-1}|g|^2-1\right\}=0$.
+Note that, in the case of $|g|^2<\alpha_\text{B}=\frac{\gamma_{\text{B}}}{\rho_\text{B}}$, the decoding threshold $\tau_0\triangleq\text{max}\left\{0,\alpha_\text{B}^{-1}|g|^2-1\right\}=0$.
 Then the outage probability can be expressed as